dreamking60/d3-start-to-finish-leanpub/manuscript/21 PRACTICAL Style the circles.md

 {width: 15%}
 ![Use dashed outlines to further distinguish the circles](e735b05075d732ba6b61acbd55693f79.png)

-It should now be possible to identify the energy type of each circle even if color blind.
+It should now be possible to identify the energy type of each circle even if colour blind.

-I don’t have a design background (I have an engineering background) so choosing colors isn’t my strongest skill.
-I often visit [coolors.co](https://coolors.co/) which lets you cycle through different color schemes.
-I like the look of the colors that coolors generates and I usually keep cycling through until I spot a color I like the look of.
+I don’t have a design background (I have an engineering background) so choosing colours isn’t my strongest skill.
+I often visit [coolors.co](https://coolors.co/) which lets you cycle through different colour schemes.
+I like the look of the colours that coolors generates and I usually keep cycling through until I spot a colour I like the look of.
 This is how I found the particular hues of green, blue and orange seen above.

 D>If you'd like to learn more about designing data visualisation colour schemes a good place to start is Lisa Charlotte Muth's [A detailed guide to colors in data vis style guides](https://blog.datawrapper.de/colors-for-data-vis-style-guides/).

-Here’s a table with the colors and styles we’ll use:
+Here’s a table with the colours and styles we’ll use:

 | Energy type | fill | stroke | stroke-dasharray |
 | --- | --- | --- | --- |